FOUR LAKES TASK FORCE

 3. Submit your plan to control erosion and sediment.

-4. Prepare a proposed time schedule for the project.
+4. Prepare a proposed schedule for the project.

 5. Submit the appropriate fees.